Kennisis Lake: Skiing

-The Kennisis ski trails are maintained by residents of the lake.
-Measuring 10 kilometer in length, the ski trails reopened off the west shores of Kennisis Lake (in what is known as the Clear Lake Conservation Area).
-With access on West Shore Road, the trails map around west of Kennisis down to the south of Red Pine Lake.
-The trails first cross 2 parcels of privately owned land (1 parcel belonging to G & T Williams) and the remainder is through the conservation area.
+Residents of the lake maintain the Kennisis ski trails.
+Measuring 10 kilometres in length, the ski trails reopened off the west shores of Kennisis Lake (in what is known as the Clear Lake Conservation Area).
+With access on West Shore Road, the trails map west of Kennisis down to the south of Red Pine Lake.
+The trails first cross 2 parcels of privately owned land (1 parcel belonging to G & T Williams), and the remainder is through the conservation area.

 Fishing

-There are two public access points to Kennisis Lake.
-One access point nears the southeast shore of the lake, while the other access point is close to the Kennisis Dam.
+There are three public access points to Kennisis Lake.
+One access point is adjacent the marina, one point nears the lake's southeast shore between Little and Big Kennisis, while the third access point is at the Kennisis Dam.
 The availability of access opens the public to the opportunity of fishing on the lake.
 Kennisis has been stocked with thousands of lake trout since 1925.
-At all depths, the lake is well oxygenated all year round.
-This contributed to the optimal conditions for growth and naturalized reproducing of the trout population.
-Despite a lack of breeding sites being documented, natural reproduction is evident with reported fair catches of unmarked lake trout.
+At all depths, the lake is well-oxygenated all year round.
+This contributed to the optimal conditions for the growth and naturalized reproduction of the trout population.
+Despite lacking documented breeding sites, natural reproduction is evident with reported fair catches of unmarked lake trout.

-Additionally, the common white sucker, longnose sucker, yellow perch, brown bullhead, smallmouth bass, largemouth bass, rock bass, and a wide variety of minnow species stocked the rest of the lake's fish population.
+The common white sucker, longnose sucker, yellow perch, brown bullhead, smallmouth bass, largemouth bass, rock bass, and a wide variety of minnow species stocked the rest of the lake's fish population.

 Tree Planting

 The tree and shrub planting program was recently established in 2009.
-This program offers Kennisis members the chance to rehabilitate open or harvested areas, control erosion, create windbreaks, naturalize shorelines, or create wildlife surroundings.
-For this program, the KLCOA offers two classifications of trees (coniferous trees and deciduous trees) and two classifications of shrubs (shoreline shrubs and upland shrubs).
-Kennisis members have the option of ordering the tree or shrub of their choosing.
+This program allows Kennisis members to rehabilitate open or harvested areas, control erosion, create windbreaks, naturalize shorelines, or create wildlife surroundings.
+For this program, the KLCOA offers two classifications of trees (coniferous and deciduous trees) and two classifications of shrubs (shoreline and upland shrubs).
+Kennisis members can order the tree or shrub of their choosing.